CZ-NIC/knot/doc/reference.rst

 action
 ------

 An ordered list of allowed actions.
+Empty action list is only allowed if :ref:`deny<acl_deny>` is set.

 Possible values: